neuschaefer/stg1/README.md

-# Stacked Git
+# stg1

-Stacked Git, **StGit** for short, is an application for managing Git commits as a stack of patches.
+[Stacked Git](https://github.com/stacked-git/stgit), **StGit** for short, is an application for managing Git commits as a stack of patches.

+`stg1` is a fork of StGit version 1.5, i.e. before StGit was rewritten in Rust.

 With a *patch stack* workflow, multiple patches can be developed concurrently and efficiently, with each patch focused on a single